 Awarded Top Doc 2012 & 2013, Hampton Roads Magazine.

 Dr. Idalia Rosado-Torres has been practicing in obstetrics and gynecology since 2002.
 She earned her medical doctorate at Ponce Health Sciences University before transferring to the United States for her residency at Carilion Health System in Roanoke, VA .
 After residency she relocated to Silver Spring, MD, where she practiced until joining Monarch in the summer of 2015.

 Speaks English and Spanish fluently

 Kelly is a native of Georgia and attended the University of South Carolina on a Naval ROTC scholarship.
 She graduated from USC with a Bachelor’s of Science in Nursing in 1996.
 Upon graduation, Kelly was commissioned as an officer in the United States Navy and was stationed at Naval Medical Center Portsmouth.
 Kelly worked briefly on a specialty surgery unit, but quickly found her niche as a labor and delivery nurse.
 Kelly attained the rank of lieutenant and left the Navy after five years to transition to a civilian hospital.
 She worked as a labor and delivery nurse at Maryview Medical Center for another five years before deciding to pursue a graduate degree.

-Dr. Christina Rice received her medical degree from the Edward Via College of Osteopathic Medicine in Blacksburg, Virginia.
+Dr. Christina Jackson received her medical degree from the Edward Via College of Osteopathic Medicine in Blacksburg, Virginia.
 She completed her Obstetrics and Gynecology internship and residency at Riverside Regional Medical Center in Newport News, Virginia, where she served as Chief Resident during her final year.
-Dr. Rice offers comprehensive obstetric and gynecologic care to women of all ages, including well woman exams, birth control, pregnancy and delivery, and menopausal care.
+Dr. Jackson offers comprehensive obstetric and gynecologic care to women of all ages, including well woman exams, birth control, pregnancy and delivery, and menopausal care.